 An excellent OpEd authored by Tuttle appeared in the Sacramento Bee, outlining the importance of forests, wetlands, farmlands, and urban parks in the race to reduce atmospheric carbon dioxide.
 Read the entire piece here.

-The Land Trust Alliance welcomes your thoughts on PFT
+The Land Trust Accreditation Commission welcomes your thoughts on PFT

 The land trust accreditation program recognizes land conservation organizations that meet national quality standards for protecting important natural places and working lands forever.
 The Pacific Forest Trust is pleased to announce it is applying for renewal of accreditation.
 A public comment period is now open.